Glenn Kulka: Recent years

 Returning to Ottawa, he endeavored to start a gym and managed a Ford car dealership.
 In 2004, Kulka was asked by Ottawa sports station The Team 1200 to cover on-field commentary for the Ottawa Renegades.
 This eventually led to a regular spot as a co-host for Team 1200's Over the Edge, a popular sports talk radio show on CFGO.
 However, as of November 27, 2009 Kulka was laid-off by CHUM Radio due to cutbacks.

 In late 2006, he made two guest appearances on the sports talk show Off the Record.

-Glenn still lives in Ottawa, with his wife Mariko, and his two children, Laura and Jaxson.
+Kulka still lives in Ottawa, with his wife Mariko, and two children.
 He is one of several former CFL players to publicly admit to steroid use during his professional career.

-Glenn made his MMA debut against Wayne Xilon on the Freedom Fight Card held on July 26, 2008, at The Robert Guertin Arena in Gatineau, Quebec.
-Glenn defeated Xilon by TKO at 1:13 of the first round.
+He made his MMA debut against Wayne Xilon on the Freedom Fight Card held on July 26, 2008, at The Robert Guertin Arena in Gatineau, Quebec.
+Kulka defeated Xilon by TKO at 1:13 of the first round.

-Glen made another debut, acting as Charles the Wrestler in the Third Wall Theatre Company's production of Shakespeare's "As You Like It" held February 4 to the 14th, 2010.
+Kulka made another debut, acting as Charles the Wrestler in the Third Wall Theatre Company's production of Shakespeare's "As You Like It" held February 4 to the 14th, 2010.